labex-labs/open-source-labs/git/30-seconds-of-git/lab-move-commits-to-branch/step1.md

 # Move Commits to a New Branch

-To complete this experiment, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.You have been working on a project in the `master` branch of the `https://github.com/your-username/git-playground` repository.
+For this lab, let's use the repository from `https://github.com/labex-labs/git-playground`.
+You have been working on a project in the `master` branch.
 You realize that some of the changes you made should have been made on a separate branch.
-You want to move these changes to a new branch called `feature-branch`.
+You want to move these changes to a new branch called `feature`.

 1. Clone the repository, navigate to the directory and configure the identity:
 ```shell